How do Google Definitions appear at the top of search results?

-One of the many good points raised at threadwatch was that a query entered into Google structured like “what is indeterminacy” often returns a definition above the organic results too.
+One of the many good points raised at threadwatch was that a query entered into Google structured like “what is indeterminacy” often returns a Google definition above the organic results.

-It’s important to keep in mind that the process described in this patent application may not be what Google is actually using, but it may provide some insight into how the search engine might be returning queries where people ask to have something defined, and how pages need to be written to be considered as sources of definitions.
+It’s important to keep in mind that the process described in this patent application may not be what Google is using.
+Still, it may provide insight into how the search engine might be returning queries where people ask to have something defined and how pages need to be written to be considered sources of definitions.

 7 thoughts on “Where Google Definitions Come From”

 Wow great post and I feel most at home on the sea, it is my belief that nuns hand pick definitions, I have not yet confirmed this with Matt Cutts but I am pretty sure it is true! ;0